-Some like it raw, but there are some cases where paint adds style and make your pallet creation more attractive, elegant, or modern.
+Some like it in its natural, rustic state, but there are some cases where paint adds style and make your pallet creation more attractive, elegant, or modern.
 Paint can also add a retro flair.
 So once you've made your piece of furniture (with a special care on how you choose your pallet regarding the use you want), you now may want these 17 Helpful Tips Before Painting Wooden Pallets:

 Beyond this Tryptic, here are several tips you need to know:

-- You'll ease your work if you sand the wood completely so that rough surface becomes little smooth and rough spots are off.
+- The smoother the surface, the easier to paint.
 But do not sand it too much as the roughness helps add to the character

 - After sanding, remove all the dust with a slightly damp washcloth or tack cloth if you've sanded it fairly smooth.
-You can also use TSP, but I usually just use a wet washcloth.
+You can also use TSP, but a wet washcloth is usually fine.
 Clean the wood thoroughly to make sure the paint will adhere to the wood.

-- If you are going for a rustic, aged look, then, you could probably skip the primer.
+- If you are going for a rustic, aged look, then, then you could probably skip the primer.
 Your paint may look uneven, but with a bit of end-sanding, can look "weathered"!

 - If you want to paint several colors with the same brush, always start with the lightest colors!
 But be aware some colors don't blend well.
 In this case, use a new brush.